 LeanBlog Podcast #28 features our friend and frequent guest, Norman Bodek, noted lean author, consultant, and President of PCS Press.
-This also celebrates the 1 year anniversary of the Podcast, which featured Norman as our first guest.
-As I’ve given him credit for previously, the Podcast really was Norman’s idea when he said I should do “radio interviews” with him.
+This also celebrates the one-year anniversary of the Podcast, which featured Norman as our first guest.
+As I've given him credit for previously, the Podcast really was Norman's idea when he said I should do “radio interviews” with him.
 Thankfully, this has turned into a series of interviews with others that I have enjoyed immensely.
 I hope you enjoy them as well.

 If you enjoy this podcast, I hope you'll check out the rest of the series by visiting the LeanBlog podcast main page.

 - Summary of Norman's talk at the TWI Summit and the “pledge of continuous improvement.”

 - Gantt's book “Organizing Work” (via Google Books) — the stakeholder groups that a business must serve (including community)